Get Out and Vote tour: Dayton, OH

 Beastie Boys logo design by Cey Adams

 Adams spent almost two years compiling DEFinition: The Art and Design of Hip-Hop.
-In November 2007, he gave hip-hop fans a preview of what DEFinition: The Art and Design of Hip-Hop was about when he spoke to Format magazine.
+In November 2007, he gave hip-hop fans a preview of what DEFinition: The Art and Design of Hip-Hop was about when he spoke to Format magazine [DEFUNCT SITE].
 Some time after he conducted the interview, Adams discarded his idea about having some of the musicians with whom he has worked, including the Beastie Boys, contribute essays to the book.

 "The musicians already get too much attention and credit," Adams explained.
 "I wanted the book to be about the artists and their work."